Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 2: Display a file
+This is a project for shell redirections, task 3: What about 2